 Properties of Sand Lime Bricks.

-(i) The sand lime bricks have very smooth and uniform finish and a pleasing appearance.
+(i) The sand-lime bricks have a very smooth and uniform finish and a pleasing appearance.

 (ii) They are quite dense, strong and hard.

 (iii) They are least porous and hence free from efflorescence.

 Because of these properties, sand-lime bricks offer many advantages.

 (i) They are uniform in shape, size and finish and hence require no plastering.

 (ii) The quantity of plaster when required is quite less because of the smooth surface of the brick.

 (iii) They are water repelling and hence free from absorption related defects of ordinary bricks.